ZipCPU/qoiimg/README.md

 ## Status

 This IP is currently a work-in-progress.
-The encoder/recorder currently passes a simulation test as part of a larger project.
-However, it doesn't yet have its own regression suite--either simulation or formal verification based.
-It hasn't seen hardware either.
+I think I can say the encoder is now hardware proven, since I have now used it to capture several black and white hardware images, but I'd really like to see a successful test with more color involved.
+The decoder is known to not be ready yet.
+Worse, the design doesn't (yet) have a regression suite--whether it be simulation or formal verification based.

 One step at a time.